-Triathlon and Multisport Technology – A family of sports
+Triathlon and Multisport Technology

 Triathlon is the best-known multisport discipline, but not the only one.
-Duathlon replaces the swim with a further run, making it accessible to athletes who can’t swim.
+Duathlon replaces the swim with a further run, making it accessible to athletes who cannot swim.
 Aquathlon, swim and run with no bike, is contested at the World Triathlon level.
 Swim-run, most recognisably the Ötillö World Series, sends pairs of athletes through alternating open-water swims and trail runs wearing wetsuits throughout.
 Bikeathon events pair cycling with running in formats that vary by organiser.

-The technology considerations below apply across all of these formats and different ‘brick’ training formats, with the swim-specific and bike-specific elements set aside where the discipline is absent.
+The technology considerations below apply across all of these formats and different brick training formats, with the swim-specific and bike-specific elements set aside where the discipline is absent.

 Technology’s role scales with ambition